Maths Mastery Toolkit: A Practical Guide To Mastery Teaching And Learning

 How to manage mixed ability grouping within maths mastery

-Planning interventions such as Third Space Learning’s 1-to-1 maths boosters to plug gaps in core knowledge is an effective way to ensure that the whole class can progress together.
+Planning interventions such as Third Space Learning’s SATs revision for year 6 to plug gaps in core knowledge is an effective way to ensure that the whole class can progress together.
 These could be based on an audit of each child’s needs as opposed to one regular intervention group.

-Having a ‘Maths meeting’ is an effective teaching model adapted from Shanghai schools.
+Having a ‘maths meeting’ is an effective mixed ability teaching model adapted from Shanghai schools.
 Here, the teacher is released for 30 minutes in the afternoon to support those pupils who didn’t understand the concepts taught that day.

 Challenge rapid learners